THE SCIENCE DELUSION

 Newton's laws were verified by experiment and observation for over 200 years.
-Newton's laws of motion, together with his law of universal gravitation and the mathematical techniques of calculus, provided for the first time a unified quantitative explanation for a wide range of physical phenomena and up until 1905 there was no reason to think that the Newtonian theory was not completely true.
-And although not found in the Principia it was natural for scientists and philosophers to create a world view and in the late in the eighteenth century Laplace posited the “clockwork universe” model which was generally accepted.
-However, as everyone knows in 1905 Einstein showed that the “clockwork universe” model was incorrect and NLOM were at best an approximation which only apply under certain circumstances.
+Newton's laws of motion, together with his law of universal gravitation and the mathematical techniques of calculus, provided for the first time a unified quantitative explanation for a wide range of physical phenomena and up until 1905, there was no reason to think that the Newtonian theory was not completely true.
+And although not found in the Principia it was natural for scientists and philosophers to create a worldview and in the late eighteenth century, Laplace posited the “clockwork universe” model which was generally accepted.
+However, as everyone knows in 1905 Einstein showed that the “clockwork universe” model was incorrect and NLOM were at best an approximation which only applies under certain circumstances.
 In other words, although NLOM work, they are not true despite it being confirmed for over 200 years and universally accepted by scientists as being true.

 EVIDENCE AGAINST DOESN'T MEAN IT’S WRONG